-Key Attributes, Experience, and Skills: Mr. Nosbaum brings to the board strong sales, marketing and technology expertise, which he gained during his service as the Executive VP of Marketing and Sales for Metricom, Inc. In his various roles at Itron, Mr. Nosbaum also built extensive public company, strategic development, technology and manufacturing process expertise.
-Mr. Nosbaum gained extensive finance and acquisition experience while serving as CEO of Itron.
-Mr. Nosbaum also gained international experience at Itron, which conducts operations throughout Europe, South America, and Asia.
-In addition, he has built corporate governance expertise both through his role as CEO of Itron, and through his service on the Nominating and Corporate Governance Committees of Esterline Technologies and Quanex Building Products.
+Key Attributes, Experience, and Skills: Mr. Nosbaum brings to the board strong sales, marketing and technology expertise, which he gained during his service as the Executive VP of Marketing and Sales for Metricom, Inc. In his various roles at Itron, Mr. Nosbaum also built extensive public company, finance, strategic development, acquisition, technology and manufacturing process expertise.
+Further, Mr. Nosbaum gained international experience at Itron, which conducts operations throughout Europe, South America, and Asia.
+In addition, he has built corporate governance expertise both through his role as CEO of Itron, and through his service on the Nominating and Corporate Governance Committees of Esterline Technologies and Quanex Building Products Corporation.

-Other Directorships Since 2010: Mr. Nosbaum served as director of Itron from 2000 to 2002 and as Chairman from 2002 to 2009.
+Other Directorships Since 2011: Mr. Nosbaum served as director of Itron from 2000 to 2002 and as Chairman from 2002 to 2009.
 After a brief interval, Mr. Nosbaum again served as a director of Itron from 2011 until his retirement in December 2012.
 Mr. Nosbaum also served on the board of Esterline Technologies Corporation from 2009 to 2011.

-JOSEPH RUPP, age 65
+JOSEPH RUPP, age 66

-Biography: Mr. Rupp has been Chairman and Chief Executive Officer of Olin Corporation since 2014.
-Prior to this, Mr. Rupp was Chairman, President and Chief Executive Officer of Olin from 2005 to 2014, and President and Chief Executive Officer from 2002 to 2005.
+Biography: Mr. Rupp is the Chairman of the Board of Olin Corporation, a \$2.9 billion NYSE-traded basic materials company concentrated in chemicals and ammunition.
+Mr. Rupp served as Chairman and Chief Executive Officer of Olin from 2014 to May 2016.
+Prior to that time, Mr. Rupp was Chairman, President and Chief Executive Officer of Olin from 2005 to 2014, and President and Chief Executive Officer from 2002 to 2005.
 Prior to 2002, Mr. Rupp served in various positions with Olin, which he originally joined in 1972.
-Olin is a \$7.0 billion NYSE-traded basic materials company concentrated in chemicals and ammunition.
 Mr. Rupp holds a bachelor's degree in metallurgical engineering from the University of Missouri, Rolla.

-Key Attributes, Experience, and Skills: As the CEO of Olin, Mr. Rupp has amassed strong corporate governance expertise, public company management experience, and solid financial acumen.
+Key Attributes, Experience, and Skills: As the CEO of Olin, Mr. Rupp amassed strong corporate governance expertise, public company management experience, and solid financial acumen.
 He also brings a wealth of experience in operations management, lean manufacturing processes, and mergers and acquisitions.
 In addition, he has gained extensive public board experience as a director of Olin since 2002.

-Other Directorships Since 2010: Mr. Rupp served as a director of Olin Corporation from 2002 to 2005, and has been Chairman of Olin's board since 2005.
+Other Directorships Since 2011: Mr. Rupp served as a director of Olin Corporation from 2002 to 2005, and has been Chairman of Olin's board since 2005.
+In 2016, Mr. Rupp joined the board of Cass Information Systems, a Nasdaq-traded company.

-CURTIS STEVENS, age 63
+CURTIS STEVENS, age 64

-Biography: Mr. Stevens is currently the Chief Executive Officer and a director of Louisiana-Pacific Corporation, a \$1.9 billion NYSE traded building materials manufacturer.
+Biography: Mr. Stevens is currently the Chief Executive Officer and a director of Louisiana-Pacific Corporation, a \$1.9 billion NYSE-traded building materials manufacturer.
 Prior to becoming CEO in May 2012, Mr. Stevens served as Louisiana-Pacific's Chief Operating Officer and Executive Vice President beginning in December 2011.
 Prior to assuming the role of Chief Operating Officer, Mr. Stevens served as Chief Financial Officer of Louisiana-Pacific since 1997, and as Executive Vice President, Administration, since 2002.
 Prior to joining Louisiana-Pacific, Mr. Stevens served for 14 years in various financial and operational positions at Planar Systems, a flat-panel display products manufacturer.
 Mr. Stevens holds a B.A. in Economics and an M.B.A with a concentration in Finance from the University of California at Los Angeles.

-Key Attributes, Experience, and Skills: Through his various roles at Louisiana Pacific, Mr. Stevens has acquired broad experience in the building products industry.
+Key Attributes, Experience, and Skills: Through his various roles at Louisiana-Pacific, Mr. Stevens has acquired broad experience in the building products industry.
 He also possesses a strong background in accounting and finance, as well as extensive expertise in information technology and supply chain management, strategy development, and public company issues.
-Further, Louisiana Pacific's international operations have provided Mr. Stevens with strong international business experience.
+Further, Louisiana-Pacific's international operations have provided Mr. Stevens with strong international business experience.

-Other Directorships Since 2010: Mr. Stevens has served on the board of Louisiana-Pacific since 2012.
+Other Directorships Since 2011: Mr. Stevens has served on the board of Louisiana-Pacific since 2012.